lin/lin.github.io/content/posts/pba.md

 Limited exposures let you pick up the “low‑hanging fruit.”
 As you accumulate more data, rarer co‑occurrences (second‑order correlations) get sampled enough times so their prediction errors can drive synaptic updates.
 Thus the generative map $g$ grows richer, encoding subtler patterns that only emerge over many exposures.More exposures leads to better understaning, better retentions and better emotions.

 As in learning, we may find knowledge that is less dependent to existing knowledge, makes us hard to attach to a scheme easily, which give you a sense of conceptual leap, like in quantum mechanics.

+In the brain, model updating happens in parallel with inference:

+1. **Exposure‑driven strengthening**
+   Every repetition of a given signal–response pairing incrementally potentiates the synaptic connections that encode that association.

+2. **Feedback‑driven reinforcement**
+   When a response produces strong retention, through reward, surprise, or other salient feedback, the corresponding signal–response link is further consolidated.

+3. **Decay‑driven weakening**
+   In the absence of repeated exposure or feedback, synaptic connections gradually depotentiate, causing rarely used associations to weaken or be pruned over time.

+> Bayesian inference is leading the way towards efficient, goal‑directed reasoning.

+In feature extraction, Bayesian inference gives us a principled way to compress raw observations into a compact, informative representation by updating our model’s parameters to best explain the data.
+Then, when computing features for prediction, Bayesian inference steers us toward the most relevant variables and highest‑reward outcomes, guiding decisions that solve the task at hand as effectively as possible.

 ### Benefits of Lexemes Perspective